ndjuric/neural_foundations/README.md

 1. Define new primitives in `foundational_nn`.
 2. Create custom layers or network patterns in `architecture_nn`.
 3. Package new models with demos in `models_nn`.
+4. Invoke the model from `main.py` entry point in repo root, currently it's a bit clunky but the idea is for working models to appear with some sane pre-defined real world use scenarios when `main.py` is ran.

 ## Contributing

 Contributions are welcome!
-Please open issues and submit pull requests.
+Star, better yet fork and be creative!
+It's a playground made for learning.
+Also, feel free to open issues and submit pull requests.

 ## License